I appreciate you dropping in on my unbiased review of the Rexa Mega Earning System!

 And the offer also expires in “72 hours”.

-I fell for many of these types of programs in the past, which now makes it incredibly easy for me to recognize scams and help newbies just like you to avoid them. 🙂
+Trust me, I fell for many of these types of pie-in-the-sky programs in the past, which now makes it incredibly easy for me to recognize scams and help newbies just like you to avoid them. 🙂

 Once you enter your name and email, you land on a Thank You page offering a whole bunch of bonuses that looks like this:

-But not one single bonus is free at all because after checking them out for myself, they simply lead to a bunch of “get-rich-quick” offers that require money, and again, your email address so the fraudsters can bombard you with scammy stuff.
+But not one single bonus is free at all because after checking them out for myself, they simply lead to a bunch of “get-rich-quick” offers.

 See an example of the bonus offer crap:

-I didn’t receive access to the main ‘RMES’ program either, which clearly indicates that the system was non-existent, to begin with – just a way of getting your email.
+I didn’t receive access to the main ‘RMES’ program either, which clearly indicates that the system was non-existent, to begin with.

-It’s just an easy method for the scammers to promote cheesy and hyped up affiliate offers via their website and email marketing campaigns to pocket as many commissions as possible from unsuspecting noobs.
+So the scammer can promote cheesy and hyped up affiliate offers via their website and email marketing campaigns to pocket as many commissions as possible from YOU.

 That’s why they promote “quick wealth” rubbish because they know that newbies are vulnerable enough to fall for it.